-A contract for sale of gold bullion establishes the quoted price based on the international gold price and the short period of time between the commencement date of the contract and the satisfaction of the performance obligation (days, less than one week).
+A contract for sale of gold bullion establishes the quoted price based on international gold price and the short period between the commencement day and the satisfaction of performance obligation (days less than one week).
 Revenue from sale of gold bullion is recognized when control is transferred-i.e., at the date of loading-, based on provisional settlements that are subject to final settlements.
 The final adjustments resulting from final settlements are recognized when they are made.
 Final settlements are determined based on the quoted price in the international market over a contractually pre-established period.
 The outstanding provisional settlements at the end of each reporting period are upgraded using the gold price that would be used for final settlements, provided that the amount to be upgraded is significant.